heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 The degree to which programmers are satisfied, however, tends to depend on the expressiveness of the type system they're using.
-This is important to note, because later on, we will see how Scala's advanced type system makes it possible to retain considerable expressivity meanwhile enabling users to _make typechecking more precise_.
+This is important to note, because later on, we will see how Scala's advanced type system makes it possible to retain expressivity meanwhile enabling users to _make typechecking more precise_.

 However, static type systems aren't without their drawbacks.